zyteo/fleximasters/README.md

 # Fleximasters

-## Some showcase of my group and individual work done for NTU's FlexiMasters in Business and Financial Analytics
+## Group and individual work for NTU's FlexiMasters in Business and Financial Analytics

-### Throughout the modules, we covered Tableau, MySQL, KNIME, Orange, ChatGPT, snatchbot, etc...
+### We covered Tableau, MySQL, KNIME, Orange, ChatGPT, snatchbot, etc...

 #### As much as I would like to showcase many items, I need to be mindful of copyright / school's IP etc, and also to be careful not to leak answers for the future batches.
 Hence, I will only show a select few as appropriate.

+#### Modules:
+• AI and Analytics Technologies in Enterprise\
+• AI and Analytics in Finance, Credit and Related Risks\
+• Data Management and Visualization\
+• Design Thinking, Blockchain Technology Management and Cybersecurity

 ###### Tableau showcase for showing HDB resale prices trend.
 Our group's framing focused on elderly looking to downgrade HDB flats.